 - I am open-minded to experimenting and trying new things.

-- I want to be healthy and lose weight so I can be my best self–not just to look better in my jeans.
+- I want to be healthy and so I can be my best self–not just to look better in my clothes.

 What else do I like to do?

 When I’m not immersed in nutrition, I am with my 5 daughters, 3 step-children, and husband.
 My first husband passed away August 16, 2020 from cancer.
 My daughters are my motivation every day to take care of myself.
-I also like to walk/run, garden, spend time outside, lift weights, do yoga, and cook.
-If I can ever find a spare moment, I like to read.
+I also like to walk/run, garden, spend time outside, do family history, and bake.
+If I can ever find a spare moment, I love to read and craft.